Our Service Area

-For example, while many state governments – and therefore the federal government – do not recognize common-law marriages, Supporting Heroes recognizes committed cohabitation as evidence of “loved ones left behind.”
-So instead of basing support solely on legal relationships, we make our determination of who the fallen hero would want us to support by the evidence he/she left via such things as shared living arrangements and financial responsibilities as well as statements from friends, agency leaders and others.
+For example, while many state governments – and therefore the federal government – do not recognize common-law marriages, Supporting Heroes recognizes committed cohabitation as evidence of a “loved one left behind.”
+So instead of basing support solely on legal relationships, we make our determination of who the fallen hero would want us to support by the evidence he/she left — via such things as shared living arrangements, financial responsibilities, and statements from friends, agency leaders, and others.

 NOTE: For purposes of Public Safety Officers’ Benefits (the federal line-of-duty death and disability benefits), the federal government only recognizes marriages according to the laws of the respective state.
 Currently, ‘common law’ marriages are not recognized by any of the three states in which we serve.

 As noted previously herein, with the exception of the initial ‘emergency funds’ – where need is presumed – financial support is always based on need.
-Therefore, in instances where significant community support is generated, the amount of ongoing financial support we would provide could be significantly or completely offset.
+Therefore, in instances where significant community support is generated, the amount of ongoing financial support we would provide could be significantly or completely offset by such support.

-While the circumstances or high-profile nature of a death, news coverage, population density, the hero’s family makeup and many other factors typically influence the types and degree of community support, Supporting Heroes makes no such differentiation.
-Our standard is very simple: If someone’s life is cut short as a direct result of his/her service, we consider it “ultimate sacrifice” and endeavor to honor the hero and care for his/her loved ones accordingly.
+While the circumstances or high-profile nature of a death, news coverage, population density, the hero’s family makeup, and many other factors typically influence the types and degree of community support, Supporting Heroes makes no such differentiation.
+Our standard is very simple: If a first responder’s life is cut short as a direct result of his/her service, we consider it “ultimate sacrifice” and endeavor to honor the hero and care for his/her loved ones accordingly.

-In other words, we have one standard of “ultimate sacrifice” and our services and support are the same regardless of any of the aforementioned factors.
-We also make no distinction whether someone is paid to serve or is a volunteer, whether his/her department is big or small, whether or not he/she is a member of a union or other organization/association, etc.
+In other words, we have one standard of “ultimate sacrifice,” and our services and support are the same regardless of any of the aforementioned factors.
+We also make no distinction whether someone is paid to serve or does so as a volunteer, whether his/her department is big or small, whether or not he/she is a member of a union or other organization/association, etc.

-There are occasionally instances where an agency does not initially recognize that a death should be treated as line-of-duty and therefore does not make proper notifications.
+There are occasional instances where an agency does not initially recognize a death as occurring in the line of duty and therefore does not notify us or other entities.
 In some such instances, reclassification and notifications might occur months or even years later.

-When we learn of such instances and have verified LODD classification according to our criteria, we make contact with survivors and determine needs at that time.
-Since it is no longer ‘in the wake of tragedy,’ financial need is not ‘presumed’ and the ‘emergency funds’ check is therefore not presented.
+When we learn of such instances and have verified LODD classification according to our criteria, we make contact with survivors and determine the need for assistance at that time.
+Since it is no longer ‘in the wake of tragedy,’ financial need is not ‘presumed,’ and the ‘emergency funds’ check is therefore not presented.
 Any financial support is provided according to need at that time.

 While our primary support services follow line-of-duty deaths, we also offer support following life-threatening line-of-duty injuries.
 Here again, support is based on need.
 In such instances, food and lodging for immediate family members (so they can remain close to the hospital) is the most common form of support provided.

-While we recognize that the impact of a hero’s death cannot be accurately measured by a survivor’s relationship category, it is necessary for Supporting Heroes to limit support and free admission to events (such as Heroes Tribute Gala) to a hero’s most-immediate survivors.
+While we recognize that the impact of a hero’s death cannot be fairly measured by a survivor’s relationship category, it is necessary for Supporting Heroes to limit support and free admission to survivor events to a hero’s most-immediate survivors.
 Therefore, the following relationship categories are recognized as ‘immediate’ –

 In very special circumstances, survivors in other categories can be recognized as ‘immediate.’
 A letter to our Board of Trustees pleading such recognition is required for consideration.